kamil-nowocin/Test_Automation-automationpractice/README.md

 # Test automation - http://www.automationpractice.com
 **Design Pattern:** Page Object Model & AAA
 **Following tools were used in this framework:**
-Java, TestNG, REST Assured, Selenium, Gradle, Cucumber, WebDriverManager, Faker & MockNeat, Travis CI, BrowserStack, Allure Reports, GitHub Pages
+Java, Selenium, TestNG, Cucumber, REST Assured, Gradle, Travis CI, Allure Reports, Slack API, WebDriverManager, Faker & MockNeat, BrowserStack, GitHub Pages
 ## ABOUT PROJECT
 Project made in my spare time to develop my skills in automation testing.
 You don't have to download any WebDrivers - I'm using WebDriverManager, drivers will be downloaded by gradle.